opendocument-app/ConanAndroidGradlePlugin/README.md

 Plugin applies `arch` setting when calling `conan install`, thus all architectures can share the same profile, if no differentiation is needed - `{ profile.set("android") }`.

-Plugin task generate CMake toolchain file, which needs to be included by CMake:
+Plugin also generates CMake toolchain file, which needs to be included by CMake:

 ```groovy
 android {